Boyyey/neuroforge/readme.md

 > **Warning: This library will melt your CPU and warp your understanding of what's possible in C**

-NeuroForge is not just another neural network library—it's a testament to what happens when you combine C's raw power with cutting-edge deep learning.
-This library will make you question why you ever used Python for ML in the first place.
+NeuroForge is an industrial-grade neural network framework engineered for maximum performance, efficiency, and control.
+Built from the ground up in pure C, it delivers unprecedented computational efficiency while providing the flexibility and power required for cutting-edge deep learning research and production deployment.

 ## 🌟 Features That Will Blow Your Mind